 In Megan’s words, “Dance will forever be ingrained in my heart and I cannot wait to impart my knowledge and enthusiasm to prospective students”

-We are thrilled to have her back on a more permanent basis.
-Her positivity, and devotion to the art is infectious.
+Megan’s positivity, and devotion to the art is infectious.
 She inspires all of us with her love, energy, and dedication to dance.